noahkra/ClustertruckSpeedrunMod/README.md

 # How to use
 Put the folder anywhere and run the exe.
 Select your Clustertruck folder and the desired patches and press the patch button, then launch the game as normal.

 # Known issues
 - Unpatching after patching doesn't work.
 Just restart the program after which it should work fine.
+- This mod is not compatible with mrhappyrobot's autosplitter, as that is hard coded to read memory values which are moved around by modding the game.